x4Cx58x54/writing/docs/cpp/cpp-notes.md

 #### Compatibility

-In public inhertance, a object/reference/pointer of a derived class can be assigned to a base one.
+In public inheritance, an object/reference/pointer of a derived class can be assigned to a base one.

 ### *Polymorphism*

 A member of base class can be overloaded.
 The derived one will be called in default unless `base::` is used.

-#### virtual function
+#### Virtual function

 Whether a derived or base one to call depends on the type of pointer/reference.
 ```cpp